G.E.V. (board game)

-G.E.V. ("Ground Effect Vehicle", also known as a hovercraft) is a science fiction board wargame that simulates combat in the near future between supertanks and other futuristic weaponry.
+G.E.V. ("Ground Effect Vehicle") is a science fiction board wargame that simulates combat in the near future between armored hovercraft, supertanks and other futuristic weaponry.

 The game was designed by American game designer Steve Jackson as a sequel to his Ogre board game when he was working for Metagaming Concepts.
 When Jackson left Metagaming to form his own company, he took the rights to both G.E.V. and Ogre with him, and all subsequent editions have been produced by Steve Jackson Games.

 Description

 G.E.V. is a two-player wargame set in the late 21st century that features GEVs as well as Ogres (large intelligent tanks), conventional tanks, infantry, and artillery.
+It developed as a sequel to Ogre, which had already featured GEVs as a secondary vehicle.
+GEVs were lightly armed hovercraft that moved more quickly than the huge, lumbering Ogres.
+The new game expanded the GEV gameplay and gave scenarios fitted to a high-speed vehicle.
+A feature of the GEV gameplay was that the original move-fire turn sequence of typical combat games became a move-fire-move sequence, with GEVs allowed a second movement phase.
+This could be used for either hit-and-run attacks with a retreat phase out of range, or a charge emphasizing a high-speed advance, even without time to adequately defend.

 Components

 The game components of the original 1977 edition published by Metagames Concepts are: